Current students

 David was born in 2008.
 He is the eldest in a family of four children.
 His father is in prison and unable to provide for his family.
 The family has a small farm and it is very difficult for the mother to earn enough money.
 After primary school, David went to high day school for secondary education.
 Due to the problems at home, he quit after the first semester.
 Kids to School sponsors him since January 2024.
 He is now in form one of a Boys High School with boarding

 Nancy was born in 2002.
 Both her parents are deceased and she lives with her younger brother with their grandmother.
 In addition to these two children, the grandmother also has to take care of the three children of another deceased daughter.
 The grandmother has a small plot of land on which she grows vegetables that she sells.
 Thanks to the help of the principal of the high school and many others, Nancy finished high school in 2022 with good results.
 In order to be able to continue her studies, she has been working and thanks to financial support from several people, she started her studies as a hairdresser and beautician at Muranga Tecnical Training Institute in September 2023.
-From January 2024, Kids to School will sponsor her.
+Since January 2024 Kids to School sponsors her.
 She is now in the second semester of the first year.
 The study lasts two years.

 Zaccharia was born in 2007 in Rift Valley.
 He is the only son of a single mother.
 Due to the problems after the 2007 election, his mother and son moved to Kiambu County.
 Here they got help from an elderly woman.
 This lady has helped mother and son through time.
 The mother is sickly and tries to earn something by sewing.
 Zaccharia is now in form three of a Technical High School.
 Kids to School sponsors him since January 2024.